 Participating in an ensemble is an important part of a complete experience in music.
 The Drew University Music Department offers a variety of ensembles, serving both music majors/minors as well as students majoring in areas other than music.
 Opportunities to join each ensemble are widely advertised at the beginning of each academic year, with some ensembles accepting new members at the beginning of each spring semester as well.

-For more information on becoming a member of Choral Union, contact Dr. Matt Webb, Interim Director of Choral & Vocal Studies, at firstname.lastname@example.org.
+For more information on becoming a member of the Chorale or to schedule an audition, contact Dr. Matthew Webb, Director of Choral & Vocal Studies, at firstname.lastname@example.org.